Step-by-Step Guide to Navigating the New Market Tax Credits Application Process

 Phase Five: Due Diligence and Underwriting

-Third-party reports including appraisals, environmental assessments, market studies, and engineering reports provide independent verification of key assumptions and uncover potential risks.
-Budget for these costs in your project planning, as they can total $50,000 to $150,000 or more for larger transactions.
+Third-party reports, including appraisals, environmental assessments, and market studies, provide independent verification.
+Budget for these costs, as they can total $50,000 to $150,000 or more.

 Phase Six: Credit Committee Approval and Commitment

-Following successful due diligence, the CDE presents your project to their credit committee or investment committee for approval.
-These committees include board members, senior staff, and sometimes external advisors who review all material aspects of the transaction and vote on whether to proceed.
+Following successful due diligence, the CDE presents your project to its credit committee for approval.
+These committees include board members, senior staff, and sometimes external advisors who review all material aspects of the transaction.

 Phase Seven: Transaction Structuring and Documentation

-Document negotiation can extend several months, particularly for first-time NMTC participants unfamiliar with standard structures and provisions.
-Engage experienced NMTC legal counsel to represent your interests while maintaining productive working relationships with other transaction parties.
+Document negotiation can extend several months, particularly for first-time NMTC participants.
+Engage experienced NMTC legal counsel to represent your interests.

 Phase Eight: Closing and Funding

 Closing involves executing all transaction documents, transferring funds, filing security interests, delivering closing certificates and legal opinions, and completing all other items required for funding.
-The closing process may occur in stages, with initial funding covering immediate needs and subsequent draws released as you achieve construction milestones or other agreed conditions.
+The closing process may occur in stages, with initial financing covering immediate needs and subsequent draws released as you achieve construction milestones.

 Timeline Expectations and Planning

-From initial CDE contact to funding, expect six to twelve months for straightforward transactions, with complex deals potentially requiring eighteen months or longer.
+From initial CDE contact to funding, expect 6 to 12 months for straightforward transactions, with complex deals potentially requiring 18 months or more.
 Begin the process well before your capital needs become urgent, building buffer time for unexpected delays or complications.

 The NMTC application process demands significant time, effort, and professional guidance, but the rewards—below-market financing enabling transformative projects in underserved communities—justify the investment.
-Success requires thorough preparation, realistic financial projections, strong community impact, experienced partners, and patience throughout the extensive due diligence and documentation process.
-By understanding each phase and preparing systematically, project sponsors position themselves for successful navigation of this complex but ultimately rewarding financing pathway.
+Success requires thorough preparation, realistic financial projections, substantial community impact, experienced partners, and patience throughout the extensive due diligence and documentation process.
+For expert guidance navigating the NMTC application process, explore our NMTC consulting services, review successful applications in our project portfolio, or request a free project analysis to evaluate your application readiness.